Dispersionless integrable hierarchies and GL(2,R) geometry: Introduction

+We will relate different approaches to involutivity in Section \ref{sec:ext}.
+One can show that $\alpha$-manifolds of an involutive $GL(2, \bbbr)$ structure depend on 1 arbitrary function of 1 variable; see Section \ref{sec:alpha-num}.
+The existence of $\alpha$-manifolds suggests that involutive $GL(2, \bbbr)$ structures are amenable to twistor-theoretic methods, cf. \cite{Gin}.

 In particular, $GL(2, \bbbr)$ structures that arise on solution spaces of ODEs with vanishing W\"unschmann invariants are involutive.
 It was shown in \cite{Krynski} that conversely, every involutive ($\alpha$-integrable) $GL(2, \bbbr)$ structure can be obtained from an ODE of this type.
 Four-dimensional involutive $GL(2, \bbbr)$ structures were extensively studied in \cite{Bryant} in the context of exotic holonomy.
 These investigations were developed further in \cite{DT, Doubrov, Nurowski, God, DK}.
-We will relate different approaches to involutivity in Section \ref{sec:ext}.

-In Section \ref{sec:gen} we give a local parametrisation of general involutive $GL(2, \bbbr)$ structures in terms of solutions of a certain dispersionless integrable system.